 - Up to two x 240 litre bins for food waste only

 - Up to five x 240 litre bins for mixed recycling: plastic bottles, tubs, trays and pots, cartons, glass, cans, tins, aerosols, cardboard and textiles.
-These must all be placed loose within the bin except for textiles which must be bagged (not black sacks) and placed at the very top of the bin (this is so the crew can remove the bags of textiles before emptying the rest of the bin).
+These must all be placed loose within the bin except for textiles which must be bagged (not black sacks), and placed at the side of the bin.

 - As many bins as required for paper

-- No paper towels can be recycled - these must now be placed into your general waste bin.
+- No paper towels can be recycled - these must be placed in your general waste bin.
 This is due to contamination risks within the recycling - common causes of contamination on paper towels is soap from hand drying and food deposits.